michaelb/auto-ytdl/README.md

 ### Known Issues & workaround (windows-only)

-Windows has trouble with embedding thumbnails with opus and mp3.
+On Windows, aytdl has trouble with embedding thumbnails with opus and mp3.

 MP3 issues with thumbnails migth be bypassed by adding:

 embed-thumnail = true

-to the end of the config file
+to the end of the config file.
+It makes youtube-dl the one in charge of embedding the thumbnail in the mp3, and it should work great!!